servo/mozangle/README.md

 mozangle
 ========

-Mozilla’s fork of Google ANGLE, repackaged as a Rust crate.
+Mozilla's fork of Google ANGLE, repackaged as a Rust crate.

 * [ANGLE] is an implementation of OpenGL ES.
 Its official build system is `gn`, from Chromium's [depot_tools].